Skip to main content

 KTM 790 Duke, £7999

 No, that’s not a misprint, this is the 790 Duke, not the supposedly succeeding 890 version.
 A quick recap: Austrian firm KTM originally launched its punchy, lightweight, 95bhp 790 Duke in 2018 then succeeded it with the larger, more potent 890 version in 2021, which was also offered in higher spec R trim.
-Now, for 2023, the 790 is back and, thanks to being built by Chinese partner CF Moto, is cheaper than ever while the 890 continues, but only in higher spec GP and R guises.
-That said, and especially compared to some of the older, more budget bikes in this category, the 790 Duke is no poor relation.
+But last year the 790 was reintroduced and, thanks to being built by Chinese partner CF Moto, is cheaper than ever.
+That said, and especially compared to some of the older, more budget bikes in this category, the 790 is no poor relation.
 There’s a punchy, competitive 94bhp, ultra-nimble handling, quality suspension and brakes, a TFT dash and more, all for under £8000!
-And, if you want more, there’s still the 115bhp, more sophisticated 890 Duke GP at £10,699 and a Duke R at £11,599.
+The 890, meanwhile, has now been dropped to be replaced for 2024 by a new 990 version, but that’s outside this categorization and is another story…

 • Engine: 799cc, l/c, parallel twin